Boqian-Ma/Global-Image-Registry/client/README.md

 ## Getting started

+Clone the repo, install dependencies with either npm or yarn by running:
+"npm" or "yarn"

-Run `npm start` to start the dev server.
+Then run `npm start` to start the dev server.

 See all [available scripts](https://create-react-app.dev/docs/available-scripts).